Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_2/README.md

 ## Step 6: Using the Address Editor

-For various memory mapped master and slave interfaces, IP Integrator follows the industry standard IP-XACT data format for capturing memory requirements and capabilities of endpoint masters and slaves.
+For various memory mapped master and slave interfaces, IP integrator follows the industry standard IP-XACT data format for capturing memory requirements and capabilities of endpoint masters and slaves.
 This section provides an overview of how IP Integrator models address information on a memory-mapped slave.